projetsdiy/Raspberry-Pi-Projects/HQ Camera/Motorized microscope/readme.md

 # Motorized microscope with Raspberry Pi HQ camera and HTML interface
+We are going to use parts of a [CNC 3018](https://amzn.to/3jST8Bs) to build a motorized stand.
+The 12.3MP HQ camera is installed on a 3D printed vertical axis.
+The vertical axis is motorized by a Nema 17 p motor driven from an A4988 controller in Python using the [RpiMotorLib](https://github.com/gavinlyonsrepo/RpiMotorLib) library from Gavin Lyons
+The HTML command interface was developed in Python.
+It is accessible from the local network and allows you to zoom and control the NeoPixels LED lighting.

 Source code based on the Web streaming example from the official [PiCamera package](http://picamera.readthedocs.io/en/latest/recipes2.html#web-streaming)

 The HTML command interface was developed in Python.
 It is accessible from the local network and allows you to zoom and control the NeoPixels LED lighting.